Dionysis Chiotis

 Dionysis Chiotis (Διονύσης Χιώτης; born 4 June 1977) is a Greek former professional footballer who played as a goalkeeper.
-Currently, he serves as a goalkeeping coach for AEK Athens Academy.
+Currently, he serves as a goalkeeping coach for OFI.

 Club career

 AEK Athens

 Chiotis took his first football steps in 1992 at Daphni Daphniou of Chaidari.
 In 1994, he was spotted by the people of AEK Athens and was brought to the club's academies.
 After 2.5 years, Dušan Bajević promoted him to the men's team.

-In January 1999, he went on loan to Ethnikos Piraeus until the end of the season.
+On 11 January 1999, was loaned to Ethnikos Piraeus until the end of the season, alongside his teammate, Mattheos Platakis.
 In July of the same year he was loaned again at Proodeftiki, where he had a good performance.
 He returned to AEK in 2000, he stayed on the bench as a back-up choice behind Ilias Atmatsidis.

 In 2001, he managed to establish himself as a starter.
-On 20 April 2002 he faced one of the worst moments of his career, in the crucial away match against Olympiacos, that decided the champion, his miscommunication with the defender Ferrugem in the 58th minute, gave their opponents the opportunity to score their third goal, which judged to a large extent the negative course of the match, where AEK eventually lost 4–3 along with the title. Ηowever, a week later, in the cup final at the same stadium and against the same opponent, AEK got their revenge by winning 2–1 and with Chiotis was named mvp of the match.
+On 20 April 2002 he faced one of the worst moments of his career, in the crucial away match against Olympiacos, as his miscommunication with the defender Ferrugem in the 58th minute, gave their opponents the opportunity to score their third goal, where AEK eventually lost 4–3 along with the title. Ηowever, a week later, in the Cup final at the same stadium and against the same opponent, AEK got their revenge by winning 2–1 and Chiotis was voted as the MVP of the match.
 The following season, Chiotis had his best year at AEK, with an amazing performance both in the league and in the big matches for the UEFA Champions League.
 In 2005, the arrival of Stefano Sorrentino, combined with an injury suffered by Chiotis, left him out of the team again and since then he has not been a regular.
 In the summer of 2007, with Lorenzo Serra Ferrer at the bench, Chiotis left AEK after 13 years.
 With AEK he won 3 cups and 1 Super Cup.

 Kerkyra

-On 22 May 2007, Chiotis was released by AEK to join Kerkyra, where he signed a one-year contract, which was terminated on 6 May 2008.
+On 22 May 2007, his contract with AEK expired and on 27 July Chiotis joined Kerkyra, where he signed a one-year contract, which was terminated on 6 May 2008.